nutteam/nut.core/README.md

 # Nut.core.js
 A DOM library.
 Impressed by jQuery and Zepto.

 The APIs is subset of jQuery, if you know jQuery, you already know Nut.

+It use the latest Web technology features, and it only support the latest Chrome.

+## Features
+- `great performance`
+- `super light weight`
+- `very good tested`

 ## Usage:
 ```bash